healthy02/DCF0/README.md

 Example Output
 For Zydus Lifesciences:

-Intrinsic Value (DCF): ₹536.76 per share
+Intrinsic Value (DCF): ₹1,077 per share
 Market Price (as of March 2025): ₹886.40 per share
-Conclusion: The stock is overvalued by approximately 39%.
+Conclusion: The stock is undervalued by approximately 17%.

 Customization Options
 You can customize the following parameters to reflect your assumptions: